 If you or a family member is experiencing dizziness, you’re likely to be feeling faint, light-headed or unsteady.

 Occasional attacks of dizziness are normal.
-However, there are four serious causes of dizziness, so it’s important to see your doctor if you keep getting dizzy spells.
+However, there are serious causes of dizziness, so it’s important to see your doctor if you keep getting dizzy spells.
 Treatment will depend on the cause of your dizziness.

 Balance system – Problems in your balance system can cause dizziness along with ringing in your ears or vertigo.
 Vertigo is the sensation of either spinning or having things spin around you.